lucashlc822/data-warehouse-project/README.md

 ## Data Model
 ![Data Mart Diagram](documents/data_model.png)

+As shown from the Star Schema Model, the data is separated into two dimension groups (customers and products tables) and one fact group (sales table).
+A **surrogate key** is used for each of the dimension tables.
+These tables have a **one-to-many relationship** with the master fact table (gold.fact_sales).

 ## 🔧 Important Links & Tools

 - **[Dataset](/datasets/):** Access to the project files (CSV format).